 At some point, he was sent to Palawan Island as a replacement for a POW who had been sent to Bilibid because the man was too ill to work.
 It is not known when he arrived.
 The work detail built an airfield with picks and shovels.
 In September, one POW was accidentally killed by a landing Japanese dive bomber.
 The Japanese did not allow the POWs to give the man an adequate burial.
 One afternoon during muster, one POW was missing and the Japanese believed he had escaped.
 Ten POWs were thrown into a dungeon and beaten.
 It turned out the man had gotten lost coming back to the camp.
 After he was back, the POWs were released and he was thrown into the dungeon and beaten.
 It was at this time that the Japanese imposed the Blood Brother rule.
 If a POW escaped the other nine men in his group would be executed.

-In September 1945, Jesse was liberated when an American major and three enlisted men entered the camp.
-The POWs were taken by train to Yokohama and boarded the U.S.S.
-Rescue and given a medical examination.
+An American major and three enlisted men arrived at the camp on September 12.
+The POWs were officially liberated.
+One of the things the Recovery Team did was to make movies and photos of the camp.
+One of the team members made the Japanese commandant carry around all the equipment for his movie camera.
+They were taken by the same narrow gauge train to the Uguisusawa Station.
+There, Australian nurses were waiting.
+The POWs rode the train to Morioka, where the former POWs were deloused, were showered and issued new clothing.
+From there they were examined and it was determined if they would be returned to Manila, remain on the ship, or be flown to the United States.
 He was put on the U.S.S.
 San Juan – a light cruiser – and returned to the Philippines, where he was promoted to Corporal.
 After receiving medical treatment Jesse was returned to the United States on the U.S.S.
 Tryon which sailed from Manila on October 6.
 The ship arrived at Pearl Harbor sometime around October 18 and sailed the next day for San Francisco arriving there on October 24, 1945.

 Jesse W. Durham returned to Jacksonville, Texas, and spent the rest of his life there.
+He married Anne L. Beardon and the couple became the parents of two sons.
 He passed away in Jacksonville, Texas, on September 12, 2000, and was buried at Resthaven Memorial Park in Jacksonville.